xr71/catalog-flask-app/README.md

 5. At this point, you can choose to run the application immediately by entering `python app.py` or run `python db_sim.py` to seed the database with some records first, and then proceed to run `python app.py`
 6. Navigate to `localhost:8000` on your local machine's browser, and enjoy the Flask app.

+## Issues
+The forms need validation

+## Improvements
+* Add location data for the airline items
+* Add mathematical logic to show total miles accumualted at the alliance level
+* Compute status
+* Give the user some profile customization controls and features
+* Leaderboards or community features for traveling on various airlines within the alliances across users